The skill in which Meta (Facebook & Instagram) takes credit for a sale is astounding.

-Here is a 7 day lookback view of sales comparing Facebook's in-platform website ROAS that uses 7 day single-channel clicks and 1 day views vs Wicked Reports' ROAS that uses 7 day multi-channel click only.
+Here is a 7 day lookback view (post-iOS14 context) of sales comparing Facebook's in-platform website ROAS that uses 7 day single-channel clicks and 1 day views vs Wicked Reports' ROAS that uses 7 day multi-channel click only.

 Whoa!
 Facebook is claiming over $10,000 in revenue from $1,500 in marketing spend.